krosty47/Anime-Database/README.md

 - HTML5
 - CSS3

-I've created this application using data from [REST API](https://jikan.moe/ "Jikan API").
+I've created this application using data from [Jikan Api](https://jikan.moe/ "Jikan API").

 To run the application: